 Nahid Shahalimi lives in Munich, Germany with her two daughters.
 Forced to leave Afghanistan in 1985, Nahid and her family moved to

-Canada where she was raised before shifting to Munich where she solidified her career as an author, a human rights activist, an international consultant on Gender, a former professional athlete, a filmmaker and one of the most prolific international artists in the art world today.
-Nahid’s passion in arts and humanitarianism began in her college & university days where she studied Fine Arts and Politics & South East Asian studies with a specialization in human rights.
-However, it was the witnessing of the destruction of her country under the Soviet occupation as a child that ignited within Nahid the passion to devote her life to promoting peace, tolerance, respect and acceptance.
-The synergy between her various personal and professional experiences are reflected in all that she does.
+Canada where she was raised before shifting to Munich where she solidified her career as an author, a social entrepreneur, an international consultant on Gender, a former professional athlete, a filmmaker, and one of the most prolific international artists in the art world today.
+Nahid’s passion for arts and humanitarianism began in her college & university days when she studied Fine Arts and Politics & South East Asian studies with a specialization in human rights.
+However, it was witnessing the destruction of her country under the Soviet occupation as a child that ignited within Nahid the passion to devote her life to promoting peace, tolerance, respect, and acceptance.
+The synergy between her various personal and professional experiences is reflected in all that she does.

 Nahid is also an avid philanthropist and donates proceeds of her paintings and creative global projects to humanitarian causes close to her heart.
 Her paintings have been auctioned at prestigious events worldwide; At the “Pink Ribbon Ball” in 2009 and again in 2014 were paintings donated to support the Breast Cancer Campaign England.
 In 2008, Nahid started the “Kinder

-In addition, Nahid is the founder of the international campaign, “Stand up For Unity” which promotes unity through diversity.
+In addition, Nahid is the founder of the campaign, “Stand up For Unity” which promotes unity through diversity.
 The campaign travels around the world raising awareness by gaining endorsements from renowned figures including His Holiness Dalai Lama and others.
-Its’ most recent activities include the “Stand Up For Unity Masks” – community project (2020) during the early phases of COVID-19 & empowerment through mental training in sports.
+Its’ recent activities include the “Stand Up For Unity Masks” – community project (2020) during the early phases of COVID-19, empowerment through mental training in sports, and NFT exhibitions.